cydea/risk-universe/about/contribute.md

 ## Contributing

-The content of the Information Risk Universe is available on GitHub in [https://github.com/cydea/risk-universe/](this repository).
+The content of the Information Risk Universe is available on GitHub in [this repository](https://github.com/cydea/risk-universe/).

 If you see an error or would like to suggest an improvement then please [raise an issue](https://github.com/cydea/risk-universe/issues).